 Installing a pre-existing solution

-- A Files-folder containing system files, templates, and other static ressources
+- A Files-folder with system files, templates, and other static ressources

 - A database with data - pages, products, paragraphs, etc.